 TDEP workflow using VASP

-We are developing a new and more user-friendly PERTURBO+TDEP workflow.
+We develop a new and more user-friendly PERTURBO+TDEP workflow.

-I am using SrTiO3 as an example. (also as a test for the new workflow).
+Here we show an example with SrTiO3 (also as a test for the new workflow).

 Stochastic sampling approach